LASER-UMASS/JavaRepair-replication-package/README.md

 This repository contains the data and scripts to replicate the results of the paper "Quality of Automated Program Repair on Real-World Defects".

-The JaRFly framework implenentation is availabe at [jarfly.cs.umass.edu](http://jarfly.cs.umass.edu)
+The JaRFly framework implementation is availabe at [jarfly.cs.umass.edu](http://jarfly.cs.umass.edu)

 The repository also contains the pre-computed results and experiment logs for easy reference.